Vast-Horizon/Gamry-Signal-Generator-Python3/README.md

 Signal file should only be a single list of data.

-Amp means multiply each points in the signal file to a set number; Amp = 1 means original signal.
+Amp means multiply each points in the signal file to a set number; Amp = 1 means original signal./ Note that the device limit is 5A.
+For example, if your signal has a peak of 2.6, and you set the amp to 2, the program will NOT run since 2.6*2>5.

 Output directory and file naming:\
 Main Directory  = Program Directory + Model\